 Application is not Detected Without Reload

-If you always have to reload your application after you open the Inspector, that may mean
+If you always have to reload the application after you open the

-the application's booted state is corrupt.
-This happens if you call
+booted state is corrupted.
+This happens if you are calling

 Data Adapter Not Detected

 When you click on the Data tab, and see this message:

 It means that you are either not using a data persistence library (such as Ember Data), or the library you're using does not support the Ember Inspector.

 If you are the library's author, see this section on how to add Ember Inspector support.